NAFTeam/NAFF/docs/src/Guides/05 Components.md

     ```

 === ":two: Persistent Callback Option 2"
-    If you have a lot of components, putting everything in the `on_component()` event can get messy really quickly.
+    If you have a lot of components, putting everything in the `on_component()` event can get messy really quick.

     Similarly to Option 1, you can define `@component_callback` listeners.
 This works after restarts too.

-    You have to pass your `custom_id` to `@component_callback(custom_id)` for the libary to be able to register the callback function to the wanted component.
+    You have to pass your `custom_id` to `@component_callback(custom_id)` for the library to be able to register the callback function to the wanted component.

     ```python
     async def my_command(...):